Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Discussion

 \section{Discussion}

-This paper contributes new insights into the strengths and weaknesses of domain experts, lay users, and LLMs in creating evaluation criteria for domain-specific tasks.
-Our findings suggest to HCI developers that we leverage the complementary strengths of the three groups in evaluation workflows.
-We show that the domain expert is needed because of the value of the complex and domain-specific criteria they generate.
-In addition, there are also benefits to using lay users and LLMs in the evaluation process.
-In this section, we will first discuss our findings from the interviews (RQ1 and RQ2) and suggest design implications (RQ3) for evaluation workflows to ensure the outputs meet the standards of both lay users and domain experts.
+This paper contributes new insights into the strengths and weaknesses of domain experts, lay users, and LLMs in creating evaluation criteria for domain-specific tasks, and suggests that their complementary strengths can be leveraged to improve evaluation workflows.
+In this section, we will discuss our findings among the three sources and two evaluation phases (RQ1 and RQ2) and suggest design implications (RQ3) for evaluation workflows to ensure the outputs meet the standards of both domain experts and lay users.